Skip to content

 Ready Steady Read - October 2025 - a workshop for parents on how to support reading development in the early years

-Fun Foundations - Spring - A workshop for parents on how we develop pre-writing and writing skills in the early years and other vital foundational skills such as number sense, self regulation and executive function and how you can continue to support at home.
+Fun Foundations - Spring - A workshop for parents on how we support essential foundational skills in the early years, such as number facts, self-regulation, executive function, oracy and writing and how you can continue to support them at home.

 Forest School